Welding Magnets Guide: Usage, Types, and What to Consider

 Pros of on-off magnets

-- Magnets that are easier to handle also mean that they are safer to work with.
+- Easier to handle also means that they are safer to work with.

 Cons of on-off magnets